 Try opening any website of your choice via a browser.
 If you think it’s loading too slowly, your network must not be working well.
 If you are using Wi-Fi, try connecting to a different network or reboot your router.
 You may also use your cellular data instead.

 Reason 2: Incorrect Apple ID and password.

 You may have been entering an invalid ID and password all along.
 If you have forgotten your password, you can have it reset by heading to the Apple ID account page.

 Click Forgot Apple ID or password.
-You will have the option to answer your security questions or have the new password sent to your e-mail.If you don’t think the above issues are the culprit behind the error, we have solutions that may work for you.
+You will have the option to answer your security questions or have the new password sent to your e-mail

-There are many methods that you can try out to get around the error.
+There are 6 methods that you can try out to get around the error of "apple verification failed".
 Do each one by one and see if signing in won’t prompt any error.

 This one is an effective way to address temporary issues on Apple’s services.
 If you’re trying to sign into iCloud, follow the steps below.

 Open Settings on your device and tap iCloud.